Jemima Brackley ~ 3 May 2023

-Ailsa is a full-time Masters candidate with Deakin University's School of Communications and the Creative Arts.
+Ailsa recently submitted her Masters thesis to Deakin University's School of Communications and the Creative Arts.

 'Hidden Theatre Unearthed on Sturt Street', by Caleb Cluff, The Courier, 24 February 2019.

 ‘Flexible Theatrics in Early Goldfields Ballarat’, Australasian Drama Studies, 77, October 2020.

 'Repairing the Disjointed Narrative of Ballarat's Theatre Royal’, M/C Journal, Vol 20, No 5, 2017.

 ‘The Wild West of Victorian Australia: Spaces of Theatrical Entertainment & Interaction in 1850s Ballarat', Nineteenth Century Theatre and Film, 2019, Submitted 18 Jan 2019.

 'The Wild West of Victorian Australia: Theatrical Entertainment & Interaction in 1850s Ballarat'- Presented to global scholars at the 'City, Space & Spectacle in 19th Century Performing Arts' Conference in Venice, Italy, hosted by Warwick University, June 2018.